JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7938 days**.

-And here is a just a random fact -  **Tiger Woods was introduced to golf at nine months of age by his father**.
+And here is a just a random fact -  **The 1960 Summer Olympics were the first Olympics to be aired on television by CBS**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)